 And remember to use 100% peanut oil if you want a really fragrant outcome.

 Walnut Biscuit in sealed plastic container.
-We’ll unseal the container on the first day of Chinese New Year and placed these lovely cookies in a lovely jar.
+We’ll unseal the container on the first day of Chinese New Year and place these lovely cookies in lovely jars.
 Will offer them to family and friends when they come visiting.

 Last but not least, I would like to take this opportunity to wish my Chinese readers:

 May prosperity and good fortune fill your home.

 Adapted from Debbie Teoh (Flavors magazine 2009)